sora-xor/sora-docs/src/kxor.md

 Builders can lock their PUSSY tokens in a Kensetsu vault to mint KXOR.

-This process ensures that PUSSY tokens are used productively and enhances the overall utility of the tokens within the ecosystem.
+This process ensures that tokens are used productively and enhances the overall utility of the tokens within the ecosystem.
+The asset used currently is the PUSSY token.

 ## Learn More